Hillside Student Community School Expectations for Students 2023-2024

 Study Hall is for quiet work only.

-- Upper school students please eat lunch in the Stage and Huckleberry Rooms.
+- Upper school students please eat lunch outside or in the Stage and Huckleberry Rooms.
 Do not eat on pillows or couches.
-Lower school students eat in the Alder Room.
+Lower school students eat outside or in their Home Room.

 - We ask that soda and energy drinks not be brought to school.

-- Lunch periods are short and we encourage students to bring meals that do not require heating.
-If you must heat a meal, please know that we have only 2 microwaves for use by many students.
+- Lunch periods are short and we encourage students to bring meals that do not require heating or to use a container that holds the heat.
+If you must heat a meal, please know that we have only a few microwaves for use by many students.
 Therefore, bring items that require no more than 2 minutes to heat.

 - Please put recyclable items in designated receptacles found in each classroom and in the hall by the copier.